Switch2Logic/quorum-multi-host/readme.md

 1. Remove all network configurations related to docker
 2. Change the IP Addresses to point to host peer ipaddress
 3. Foreach peer add the --permissioned \ flag under the entrypoint -> "geth \ --permissioned \
-4. Foreach peer copy the static nodes 'echo ["enode://da99607a....' to a line below the copied line`
+4. Foreach peer copy the static nodes 'echo ["enode://da99607a....' to a line below the copied line
 5. Change the file directory and the end of the new line '> /eth/geth/static-nodes.json too  > ./permissioned-nodes.json
-6. Split the files up into 2 or 3 and copy it to each host.
+6. Split the files up into 2 or 3 and copy it to each host

 # Start the docker containers
 `$ docker-compose -f docker-compose-quorum-node1.yaml up -d`